 Successive generations of owners have filled Hensol with a wealth of fascinating, historic and valuable objects.
 One of the finest items in the sale is a work by the influential Scottish artist, Stanley Cursiter who played a major role in the founding of the Scottish National Gallery of Modern Art.
 Lerwick in the mist, estimated at £15,000 - £20,000, reflects the painter's lifelong love of the sea and of the Scottish Islands.

 A very rare Roman banded alabaster trapezophoros terminal dating from the Third Century A.D. is valued at £8,000 - £12,000.
 The piece is in the form of a dramatic lion's head with carved and drilled sunken eyes.
-In mid-roar and revealing a marvelous full set of teeth, it has stood guard at Hensol for over a century.
+In mid-roar and revealing a marvellous full set of teeth, it has stood guard at Hensol for over a century.

 Other major pieces to be auctioned include Summer flowers in a blue and white vase by Sir William George Gillies, estimated at £10,000-15,000 and a first edition of Joseph Hooker's stunning illustrations of Himalayan Plants, published in 1855 at £4,000 – 6,000.

 Miranda Grant, Managing Director of Bonhams said, "Hensol is a treasure trove.
 It has a fantastic history and wonderful objects reflecting the different tastes and interests of its occupants and giving a real sense of how life was lived in a large country house over the past 200 years.
-It's an honor to be entrusted with this sale."
+It's an honour to be entrusted with this sale."

 Hensol is being sold following the death of Lady Henderson who lived there with her husband for over half a century.